-" to the law and to the testimony: if they speak not according to this word, it is because there is no light in them."-Isa.
+"To the law and to the testimony: if they speak not according to this word, it is because there is no light in them."-Isaiah.
 8:20.

-theme: it has been like a night-mare to me all my tite long; do not mention it; let me forget it!"
-"Yes," may another, "let me forget it and think and talk of the love of God; for when I consider how strait is the gate and narrow is the way that leadeth unto life and how prone we all are to sin, I exceedingly fear, and can never come to that 'full assurance of faith' which I so much desire."
+"OH," says one, on receiving this tract, "that is a horrid theme.
+It has been like a night-mare to me all my life long.
+Do not mention it; let me forget it!"
+"Yes," says another, "let me forget it and think and talk of the love of God; for when I consider how strait is the gate and narrow is the way that leadeth unto life and how prone we all are to sin, I exceedingly fear, and can never come to that 'full assurance of faith' which I so much desire."

-Still another adds, "Oh, do not mention it: I have children, or a hisband, or a wife, or a friend yet unsaved, and say sold is overwhelmed with a burden of fear and anxiety for them."
-And another, with streaming eyes and faltering voice, adds, "O sir, if that doctrine be true-and it must be, size all Christendom would not teach it-then some of my their onen are just all hope, and are now amidst the agonism of that awful place."
+Still another adds, "Oh, do not mention it!
+I have children [or a husband, or a wife, or a friend] yet unsaved, and my soul is overwhelmed with a burden of fear and anxiety for them."
+And another, with streaming eyes and faltering voice, adds, "O sir, if that doctrine be true-and it must be, else all Christendom would not teach it-then some of my dear ones are past all hope, and are now amidst the agonies of that awful place."

-Ym, we admit that the theme as generally represented and
+Yes, we admit that the theme as generally represented

-accepted is a horrid one, shutting out to a very large extent the glorious vision of the love and power and wisdom of God, which his holy Word presents.
-But, nevertheless, let us hear what say the Scriptures; for "therein is the right-cousness of God revealed."
-(Rom.
-1:17.)
-True, therein "the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who hold the truth in unrighteousness" (verse 18), and "Though hand join in hand [saying, 'In union there is strength'], the wicked shall not be unpunished" (Prov.
-11:21); but the wrath of God is always just, and tempered with mercy.-"His mercy endureth forever."-Psa.
-106:1; 107:1; 118:1-4; 136.
+and accepted is a horrid one, shutting out to a very large extent the glorious vision of the love and power and wisdom of God, which his holy Word presents.
+But, nevertheless, let us hear what say the Scriptures; for "therein is the righteousness of God revealed from heaven against all ungodliness and unrighteousness of men who hold the truth in unrighteousness" (verse 18), and "though hand join in hand [saying, 'In union there is strength], the wicked shall not be punished" (Prov.11:21); but the wrath of God is always just, and tempered with mercy.-"His mercy endureth forever."-Psa.106:1; 107:1; 118:1-4; 136.

 That there is something radically wrong with the generally accepted view of the doctrine of the punishment of the wicked is very manifest from the standpoint of reason, in that, instead of revealing the righteousness of God, it greatly misrepresents his glorious character of love and justice, wisdom and power.
-And from a Scriptural standpoint we have no hesitancy in affirming what we are abundantly prepared to prove, that it is far astray from the truth, and that the position of its advocates is wholly untenable.
+And from a Scriptural standpoint we have no hesitancy in affirming what we are abundantly prepared to prove, that it is far away from the truth, and that the position of its advocate is wholly untenable.

-That its advocates themselves have little or no faith in it is very manifest from the fact that it has no power over their course of action.
+That its advocates themselves have little or no faith in it is very manifest from the fact it has no power over their course of action.
 While all the denominations of Christendom prefer to believe the doctrine that eternal torment and endless, hopeless despair will constitute the punishment of the wicked, they are all quite at ease in allowing the wicked to take their course, while they pursue the even tenor of their way.
 Chiming bells and pealing organs, artistic choirs, and costly edifices, and upholstered pews, and polished oratory which more and more avoids any reference to this alarming theme, afford rest and entertainment to the fashionable congregations that gather on the Lord's day and are known to the world as the churches of Christ and the representatives of his doctrines.
 But they seem little concerned about the eternal welfare of the multitudes, or even of themselves and their own families, though one would naturally presume that with such awful possibilities in view they would be almost frantic in their efforts to rescue the perishing.